 When done, save the

-languages/ folder) and name this file depending on your language or locale.
-You can find the right naming on this page.
-Search for your language and then lookup the WordPress Locale column.
+wp-content/languages/themes/ and name this file regarding your locale (you can find your locale on this page – see how you find it).
 For example: for German language you would name your file:

 .mo file will be automatically created next to the